JimPaine/azure-terraform-lab/labs/5.1/README.md

   displayName: 'Terraform init'
 ```

-And finally we apply just like we have been so far.
+And finally, we apply just like we have been so far.

 ```
 - script: |